pulp/pulpproject.org/pulp-workflow-overview.md

 pulp python distribution create --name "dev" --base-path "dev" --publication $PUBLICATION_HREF
 ```

-11. Developers can install packages from the __dev__ repository:
+11. Testers can install packages from the __dev__ repository:

 ```
 pip install -vvv --trusted-host pulp -i https://pulp.example.com/pypi/dev/simple/ shelf-reader
 ```

-12. Whenever you want to, you can sync the contents of a __dev__ repository version to the __prod__ repository.
+12. Whenever you want to, you can sync the contents of a __Test__ repository version to the __Production__ repository.

 ```
-pulp python repository sync --name "prod" --remote "prod"
+pulp python repository sync --name "prod" --remote "test"
 ```

 13. Users can install packages from your prod environment: